syncthing/syncthing-android/README.md

 `Make sure, Go is installed and available on the PATH environment variable.
 If Go is not found on the PATH environment variable, build-syncthing.py will automatically try to download and setup GO on the PATH.`
 - Python 2.7
 `Make sure, Python is installed and available on the PATH environment variable.`
+- Git (for Linux) or Git for Windows
+`Make sure, git (or git.exe) is installed and available on the PATH environment variable.
+If Git is not found on the PATH environment variable, build-syncthing.py will automatically try to download and setup MinGit 2.19.0-x64 on the PATH.`

 ### Build instructions